Don’t Throw Out Your Poinsettia – Plant Experts Share 3 Simple Tips to Keep it Alive For Next Christmas

 Nastya is a professional botany expert for the Plantum app that helps identify plants and plant diseases and provides care recommendations.
 Her specialization is plant morphology, phytopathology, and plant physiology.

-2. Repot in late spring
+2. Repot Your Plant in Late Spring

 A well-draining potting mix is best for these plants